Please also take a look at the section on Finances on the Support and Information pages of the ILLC website.

-An overview of all the various ways in which you can revceive budget for attending conferences, research visits and training costs is given in the table below.
+An overview of various ways in which you can revceive budget for attending conferences, research visits and training costs is given in the table below.

 All PhD candidates at ILLC are entitled to a personal budget for travel expenses made, for instance, by attending a conference or symposium.

 On top of your personal travel budget, you may also be reimbursed for costs made by attending (summer) schools such as ESSLLI, or non-academic training programmes.
 There is a separate budget for this for PhD candidates funded by the UvA, PhDs with a grant and self-funded PhD candidates.
 PhD candidates funded by NWO and EU should be able to get these costs reimbursed from travel budget on their project.
 If this is not the case, the ILLC will reimburse you.